abhineetkandele/white-board-v2/README.md

 - Replace `plugin:@typescript-eslint/recommended` to `plugin:@typescript-eslint/recommended-type-checked` or `plugin:@typescript-eslint/strict-type-checked`
 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

+## TODO

+-> New Features

+- Add theme options
+- Infinite canvas option - Using Mouse wheel
+- Add PWA
+- PNG and SVG download option
+- Canvas layering options
+- Undo Redo support for edit and resize shapes

+-> Issues

+- Drawn shapes not visible on some devices, but present when downloaded
+- Add Text is not resizing properly